findy-network/findy-network.github.io/content/en/blog/travelogue/index.md

 trust.

-When I presented an internal demo of the gRPC with the JWT authorization and explained that authentications would be FIDO2 WebAuth, we were ready to start the architecture transition.
+When I presented an internal demo of the gRPC with the JWT authorization and explained that authentications would be FIDO2 WebAuthn, we were ready to start the architecture transition.
 Everything was still good when I implemented the first FIDO server with the help of Duo Labs Go packages.
-Our FIDO2 server was now capable to allocated cloud agents.
+Our FIDO2 server was now capable of allocating cloud agents.
 But there was one missing part I was hoping someone in the OSS community would implement until we needed it.
 It was a headless WebAuthn/UAF authenticator for those issuers/verifiers running as service agents.
 How to onboard them, and how they would access the agency's